bbinet/docker-saltpad/README.md

 Run
 ---

-Then, when starting your saltpad container, you will want to bind ports `80` from the saltpad container to a host external port.
+Then, when starting your saltpad container, you will want to bind ports `443` from the saltpad container to a host external port.
 The saltpad container will read its configuration from the `/root/saltpad/saltpad/local_settings.py` file, so make sure this file is available to docker as a volume.
+You must also provide the `server.key` and `server.crt`ssl files in the `/etc/pki/tls/certs` volume.

 For example: